Liquid–liquid extraction: Multistage countercurrent continuous processes

 These are commonly used in industry for the processing of metals such as the lanthanides; because the separation factors between the lanthanides are so small many extraction stages are needed.
 In the multistage processes, the aqueous raffinate from one extraction unit is fed to the next unit as the aqueous feed, while the organic phase is moved in the opposite direction.
 Hence, in this way, even if the separation between two metals in each stage is small, the overall system can have a higher decontamination factor.

 Multistage countercurrent arrays have been used for the separation of lanthanides.
 For the design of a good process, the distribution ratio should be not too high (>100) or too low (<0.1) in the extraction portion of the process.
 It is often the case that the process will have a section for scrubbing unwanted metals from the organic phase, and finally a stripping section to obtain the metal back from the organic phase.

 Mixer–settlers

 Battery of mixer-settlers counter currently interconnected.
 Each mixer-settler unit provides a single stage of extraction.
 A mixer settler consists of a first stage that mixes the phases together followed by a quiescent settling stage that allows the phases to separate by gravity.

-A novel settling device, Sudhin BioSettler, canseparate an oil-water emulsion continuously at a much faster rate than simple gravity settlers.
+A novel settling device, Sudhin BioSettler, can separate an oil-water emulsion continuously at a much faster rate than simple gravity settlers.
 In this photo, an oil-water emulsion, stirred by an impeller in an external reservoir and pumped continuously into the two bottom side ports of BioSettler, is separated very quickly into a clear organic (mineral oil) layer exiting via the top of BioSettler and an aqueous (coloured with a red food dye) layer being pumped out continuously from the bottom of BioSettler.